Ioan Lloyd

-Ioan Lloyd (born 5 April 2001) is a Welsh rugby union player who plays for Bristol Bears.
-His usual position is fly-half.
-He made his first appearance against Bath in the first game of the 2019-2020 season and scored two tries in his first two performances.
+Ioan Lloyd (born 5 April 2001) is a Welsh professional rugby union player who plays as a fly-half for United Rugby Championship club Cardiff and the Wales national team.

-Career
+Club career

+Early years

 Lloyd won the 2015 Dewar Shield with Cardiff Schools before joining Cardiff Blues.
 He then moved to England, joining Clifton College and was quickly snapped up by Bristol.
-He has played international rugby, representing Wales U18 at the 2019 Six Nations Festival.

-Lloyd represented Wales U20 in the 2020 Six Nations U20 Championship, starting two matches at fullback.
+Bristol

+He made his first professional appearance playing for Bristol against Bath in the first game of the 2019-2020 Premiership Rugby season and scored two tries in his first two performances.

 Lloyd was named man of the match on his competitive debut at fly half, scoring 22 points in a 59–21 win against Zebre Parma in the 2019–20 European Rugby Challenge Cup.